 - Until the business day prior to the program start date,

 - By a specified registration deadline (will be listed with the program, if applicable), OR

 - Until the program fills to capacity!

 Fill out a registration form (one per person).
 These can either be downloaded from this website, or found in the Recreation Departments program brochures.
 Mail the form(s) with payment to the Parks and Recreation Department, or stop by during office hours (8:30am.-4:00pm., Monday-Friday).

-Payment is accepted in the form of cash or check only – we do not accept credit cards!
+Payment is accepted in the form of cash, check or credit cards (with a minimal fee)!
 Please do not send cash through the mail.
 Completed registration form and payment must be received by this office prior to participation in a program.